rcgray/free-genai-bootcamp-2025/lang-portal/docs/Game-Harness-Spec.md

    - Verify word fetching and review submission

 4. **Production**
-   - The game will be served from `index.tsx`
+    ```bash
+    # From project root
+    yarn dev:games  # Build all games an integrate into frontend
+    ```
+    This will:
+        - Build the game as a library (with `index.tsx` as the entry point)
-   - Development tools will be stripped out
+        - Strip out development tools
-   - The game will receive real session and API data
+        - Copy it to the frontend's public directory
+        - Make it available through the Activities page

 ## Best Practices